edmond-chow/Gomoku/C++/Gomoku/README.md

 The CountMatches counts the forbidden matches in a row from a given Counter.
 The S3Forbid allocates a Counter for a suspected survive three to perform multilevel checks on each Orientation recursively.
-The MakeResult also allocates a Counter for normal Black or White chess process which only carry out forbidden rules to Black side and all six or more in a row counted as C5.
+The MakeResult also allocates a Counter for normal Black or White chess process, which only carry out forbidden rules to Black side.